-In developing a specific EOP to help your CBO meet the needs of consumers with access and functional needs, RAND Corporation17 offers helpful recommendations in the form of a five-step process:
+In developing a specific EOP to help your CBO meet the needs of consumers with access and functional needs, RAND Corporation2 offers helpful recommendations in the form of a five-step process:

-- Specify the population group(s) you intend to support; - Determine the size of the group(s) and their geographic distribution within the community; 2. - 3.
-Identify potential programs and best practices in the community to address the disaster-related needs of populations at risk (where a practice is based on a body of professional research or has been proven effective in emergency scenarios); - Assess the options and make a selection. - Tailor the program or practice to your organization's capabilities and your community's needs.
+- 1. Specify the population group(s) you intend to support - 2.
+Determine the size of the group(s) and their geographic distribution within the community - 3.
+Identify potential programs and best practices in the community to address the emergency-related needs of populations at risk (where a practice is based on a body of professional research or has been proven effective in emergency scenarios) - 4.
+Assess the options and make a selection - Tailor the program or practice to your organization's capabilities and your community's needs

 When executing RAND steps one and two, it will be important that the aging and disability networks take into consideration their programs and the populations they serve.
 It is also important for organizations to plan for those individuals that are presently unknown to them.
-While CBOs maintain databases of existing consumers, in order to better understand the total number of older adults and people with disabilities that may need additional assistance in the event of an emergency or public health emergency, including those unknown to you, see Module Four, Section One: Determine size of aging population and people with disabilities in your community who may need support.
+While CBOs maintain databases of existing consumers, in order to better understand the total number of older adults and people with disabilities that may need additional assistance in the event of an emergency or public health emergency, including those unknown to you, see Module Four, Section One: Determine Population Size of Older Adults and People with Disabilities.